intel/trusted-certificate-issuer/README.md

          Organization:   Foo Company
 ```

+## Deployment in Azure

+You can deploy TCS also in Azure by following the instructions [here](./docs/azure.md).
 ## Sample use cases

 Refer to more example use cases related to Istio service mesh and Trusted Certificate Service